kosdev-code/kos-buildpublish/readme.md

 This process can be run on your local development system or can be deployed into Automation.

+A walkthrough is available at the end of this file.

 ## Requirements

   * For an interactive use case, Docker must installed on your host machine { Docker has been tested on Linux, Windows, and MacOS }